Dane Milovanović

 Dane Milovanović (Дане Миловановић; born 2 December 1989) is an Australian footballer who most recently played for Madura United in the Liga 1 as a defender or midfielder.
-He currently plays for Sydenham Park SC in Victoria’s State League 1.
+He currently plays for Westgate Sindjelic FC in Victoria’s State League 1.

 Club career

 Youth

 Dane Milovanović went to the AIS as a 2008 Scholarship Holder.
 He then joined the youth squad of Adelaide United and Brisbane Roar FC.
 While in Adelaide he had a short stint at Adelaide Cobras in the FFSA Premier League.
 He later signed for Oakleigh Cannons in the Victorian Premier League.

 Adelaide United

 In 2010, he was member of Adelaide United.
 It participates in the A-League as the sole team from the state of South Australia.
 Adelaide is one of the most successful clubs in the A-League.
 Adelaide competed in the AFC Champions League in 2010 after finishing second on the A-League league table.
 At Adelaide United he managed to claim the National Youth League player of the season.